nicokaiser/rpi-audio-receiver/README.md

 ### Bluetooth

+If you want to add custom connection sounds please add wav files under the sounds dir..
 Sets up Bluetooth, adds a simple agent that accepts every connection, and enables audio playback through [BlueALSA](https://github.com/Arkq/bluez-alsa).
 A udev script is installed that disables discoverability while connected.

 ### AirPlay